Chapter 6 Om

 8

-In large cities, people live in tiny boxes with little physical freedom.
+In large cities, people often live in small apartments with limited physical freedom.
 To pay bills, people need to push themselves to work.
 Advanced civilizations cultivate trees in areas of managed forest, where workers are allowed to rest.
-These gardens look natural, allowing people to feel like they have a connection to Nature.
+These gardens appear natural, allowing people to feel a connection to Nature.
 The gardens, people, and trees all serve the city’s economy.
-Civilized gardens such as Zen gardens are too clean for me.
+Civilized gardens, such as Zen gardens, are too clean for me.

-For thousands of years, changes took place across Asia, Europe, and Africa.
+For thousands of years, significant changes occurred across Asia, Europe, and Africa.
 Cities, nations, and empires expanded.
 Armies grew larger and became better organized.
 Professional soldiers replaced tribal warriors.

 “but the total of the whole land army was shown to be one million and seven hundred thousand.”
 (Herodotus 7.60.1)

-Trade became more common as wealthy business people would use the land for perverted cravings (Esther 1).
+Trade became more common as wealthy businesspeople would use the land for their perverted cravings (Esther 1).
 Slavery became common for large populations (Diamond, 1997 p.
 279).
 Poverty became more widespread for families who once lived comfortably off the land.
 The new poor had to hustle in the cities.
-People specialized in doing particular jobs, forgetting how to live in small independent communities.
+People specialized in doing particular jobs, forgetting how to live in small, independent communities.
 Eventually, more technological development occurred in response to more demand for improved products (Diamond, 1997 ch.
 13).
 One event caused another event, each a part of a growing chain, leading to ecological disasters, starvation, overpopulation, and disease.

-Then, around 666 BC, the pace of progress got quicker, and these changes motivated our ancestors to ask questions about the value of life.
+Then, around 666 BC, the pace of progress accelerated, and these changes motivated our ancestors to question the value of life.
 Within a few centuries, Pythagoras, Socrates, Confucius, Buddha, and Lao Tzu all spoke.
-I believe that the new accelerated pace of progress can be explained by what happened in a country called Lydia, where someone stamped a picture of a lion on a chunk of gold and silver.
+I believe that the new accelerated pace of progress can be attributed to an event in a country called Lydia, where someone stamped a picture of a lion on a chunk of gold and silver.

 “They were the first men whom we know who coined and used gold and silver currency; and they were the first to sell by retail.”
 (Herodotus 1.94.1)

-This created a standardized unit used to buy stuff.
+This created a standardized unit used for purchasing goods.
 This planted the seed of business.
 Of course, our ancestors traded stuff long before money, but money lubricated the machine, allowing civilization to become faster, stronger, and bigger.
 Now, 2,600 years later, people have become tools whose purpose is to own more money, and the plague of businesses covering the Earth will keep growing as long as money exists.

-We now live in a global economy governed by the rules of macroeconomics, where governments try to stimulate economic growth while citizens spend their lives paying off growing debts.
-We can change the rules that hold the global economy together if we set up economic firewalls to prevent economic situations from taking over our lives.
-The right set of instructions will protect us, and thinking of an alternative to the global economy takes the first step in creating the firewall.
+We now live in a global economy governed by the principles of macroeconomics, where governments strive to stimulate economic growth while citizens spend their lives repaying growing debts.
+We can change the rules that hold the global economy together if we establish economic firewalls to prevent economic crises from dominating our lives.
+The right set of instructions will protect us, and considering an alternative to the global economy takes the first step in creating a firewall.

-The world has various services; some services give, and some take.
+The world offers various services; some services give, while others take.
 If no one situation fits every person, people need a modifiable society where we choose services and set access privileges on what we let in or out.
-Our instincts will guide our choices while building our collection of privileges.
+Our instincts will guide our choices as we build our collection of privileges.
 Imagine a cloud democracy with multiple opportunities from various sources.
 Start with a small seed pattern and let it grow by integrating more services.
-After discovering others with desires, imagine all the fun we will have sharing services with those others.
-Eventually, you will discover the fun of sharing services with all life.
+After discovering others with similar desires, imagine all the fun we will have sharing services with them.
+Eventually, you will discover the joy of sharing services with all of life.
 Eventually, you will share services with the whole Earth.

 Civilization never learned how to share.
 It takes.
 These takers fail to realize people can follow their bliss and still give a little.
 A global civilization manipulates every aspect of our lives, and we might be stuck with it forever.
 Nations rise and fall, yet civilization can rebuild itself.
-Western Civilization might outlive us when artificial entities one day carry Western civilization past the solar system.
-Even if civilization never goes away, the situation will improve if our culture accepts people for what they are.
-A culture built out of hatred for our feelings ends up hostile to people.
+Western Civilization might outlive us when artificial entities one day carry it beyond the solar system.
+Even if civilization never goes away, the situation will improve if our culture accepts people for who they are.
+A culture built on hatred for our feelings ultimately becomes hostile to people.
 Instead, accept the Animal inside us and let us accept the world the Animal needs.

 Section 5: Reasonable Goals